 If I ever felt at home in particle theory, I stopped feeling that as the field entered its post-modern period, in which it has become fashionable to write ornate papers motivated principally by esthetics rather than confrontation with experiment.
-Sensing the next round of explosive development in computing and being proficient in software thanks to my work in lattice gauge theory with Estia Eichten and his collaborators, I was able to land an entry-level job at Steve Jobs' quixotic startup, NeXT Computer.
+Sensing the next round of explosive development in computing and being proficient in software thanks to my work in lattice gauge theory with Estia Eichten and collaborators, in 1994 I was able to land an entry-level job at Steve Jobs' quixotic startup, NeXT Computer.

-In 1997 Apple aquired NeXT, and I spent the next couple of years on the AppKit team under the patient tutelage of Chris Kane and Ali Ozer helping turn NeXTstep into the operating system that is currently branded as macOS.
-I took a break after we shipped the first release to developers, and then, at the end of 1999, although still not entirely recovered, threw myself into San Francisco's rough-and-tumble web startup scene instead of returning to Cupertino.
+In 1997 Apple aquired NeXT, and I spent the next couple of years on the AppKit team under the extremely patient tutelage of Chris Kane and Ali Ozer turning NeXTstep into the operating system that in its latest rebranding is now macOS.
+I took a much-needed break after we shipped the first release to developers, and then, at the end of 1999, although still not entirely recovered, threw myself into San Francisco's rough-and-tumble web startup scene instead of returning to Cupertino.

-I had the privilege of working with many talented and dedicated engineers and entrepreneurs in a variety of problem domains ranging from on-line learning to transportation.
-As much as I enjoyed the creativity, the hectic pace and the teamwork of startup work, a couple of years ago, I realized that my first love remained teaching and learning physics.
+There I had the privilege of working with many talented and passionate engineers and entrepreneurs in a variety of problem domains ranging from on-line learning to transportation.
+As much as I was fueled by the creativity, the fast pace, and the ambitious goals and teamwork in the startup world, a few years ago, I realized that my first love remained teaching, learning, and doing research in physics.
 My last full-time position in software was at Getaround, today the leader in peer-to-peer car sharing, where I wrote the server API that powers the company's mobile app.

-In February 2015, I was fortunate to be able to return to academia at Saint Mary's College of California as an Adjunct Professor in the Dept. of Physics & Astronomy.
-In August of 2016, the astronomer Prof. Ronald P. Olowin (1945-2017), of Abell-Corwin-Olowin fame — encouraged me to take his keys — literally — and learn my way around the observatory he had established with a generous gift from Dr. Louis Geissberger and family.
+I was fortunate to be able to return to academia at Saint Mary's College of California in 2015 as an Adjunct Professor in the Dept. of Physics & Astronomy.
+In August of 2016, the astronomer Prof. Ronald P. Olowin (1945-2017), of Abell-Corwin-Olowin fame, and in failing health, encouraged me to take his keys (quite literally), and learn my way around the observatory he had established with a generous gift from Dr. Louis Geissberger and family.
 Since then I have been avidly developing all aspects of the Department's astronomy offerings that are made possible by the Geissberger Observatory.